aws-samples/data-protection/README.md

 ### AWS Account

-In order to complete these workshops you'll need a valid, usable AWS Account with Admin permissions.
+In order to complete these workshops you'll need a valid active AWS Account with Admin permissions.
 The code and instructions in these workshops assume only one student is using a given AWS account at a time.
 If you try sharing an account with another student, you'll run into naming conflicts for certain resources.

 Use a **personal account** or create a new AWS account to ensure you have the neccessary access.
 This should not be an AWS account from the company you work for.